 - Food.
 During the second world war, the price of goods was fixed and goods rationed.
 However, this encouraged people to sell on the black market through inflated prices.

 - Football games.
 Tickets for football games and concerts are often set at a maximum price. (e.g. if left to the market, equilibrium prices would be much higher). e.g. at current prices, F.A.
 Cup final could sell many more tickets than 80,000.
 The advantage of setting this maximum prices is that it keeps football affordable for the average football supporter.
 It is argued that if prices were set solely by market forces, it would be just the wealthy who could afford to go to games.
 The disadvantage is that it means some who want to go to the game can’t because there is a shortage of tickets.

 - Housing.
 The government may set a maximum price for renting to keep housing affordable.

-- This may reduce the supply of housing leading to homelessness.
+- However, a maximum price may reduce the supply of housing leading to homelessness.

-- However, it may be that landlords have monopoly power and supply is very inelastic.
-In this case, a maximum price may make renting cheaper without reducing supply
+- However, if landlords have monopoly power and supply is very inelastic.
+In this case, a maximum price can make renting cheaper without reducing supply

 More on maximum prices